 What's in a name?

-National Park or National Forest; park ranger or forest ranger...
+National park or national forest; park ranger or forest ranger...
 Is there a difference between these often confused names?
 The answer is yes.
 Although many visitors are not aware of it, national parks and national forests have very different purposes; together they provide us all with a wide spectrum of uses.

 National parks emphasize strict preservation of pristine areas.
-They focus on protecting natural and historic resources "unimpaired for future generations."
+They focus on protecting natural and historic resources "unimpaired for future generations".
 Park rangers work for the National Park Service (NPS) under the Department of Interior.

 When you visit Great Smoky Mountains National Park, use the free map to see where you are and which rules apply, or ask a park ranger.
-In this case, there is a lot in a name.

-Visit the US Forest Service website to learn more about National Forests.
+Visit the U.S. Forest Service website to learn more about national forests.

 National forests surrounding Great Smoky Mountains National Park: